Anita Rani’s guide to Indian street food

 It’s a Punjabi classic and served up on many street stalls.
 This delicious chickpea curry is slow cooked with onions and spices and served with a bhatura, which is essentially a deep fried chapatti.
 It’s unbelievably indulgent and unbelievably delicious.
 I like it served with a tamarind chutney and an onion salad.
 You’ll be left licking your fingers!

-This feature was published on 13 August 2018.
+This feature was re-published on 17th December 2021.
 The information within this feature is correct to the best of our knowledge at the time of print.